lyd5039/The-Spatial-Complexity-of-Optical-Computing/README.md

 </figure>

 We also develop **optics-specific neural pruning techniques** that systematically simplify optical neural networks (ONNs), fundamentally reducing their spatial scaling while **maintaining performance comparable to conventional designs**.
-A variety of **pruned, space-efficient ONNs** are demonstrated, spanning a wide range of architectures from multilayer perceptrons to edge models (**MobileNet**) and computer vision models (**Faster R-CNN**).
+A variety of **pruned, space-efficient ONNs** are demonstrated, spanning a wide range of architectures from multilayer perceptrons to edge AI models (**MobileNet**) and computer vision models (**Faster R-CNN**).
 Our theoretical and computational results reveal a **trend of diminishing returns on accuracy as ONN structure size increases**, highlighting that the ultimate limit of optical computing lies in **an optimal balance between device size and accuracy**.

 ---